thegenemyers/FASTK/README.md

 same as the most recent count, where x is the lower 6-bits interpreted as an unsigned integer.
 If the 2 highest order bit of the current byte are 01, then the remaining 6 bits are interpreted as a *1's complement* integer and the difference is one more or less than said value depending on the sign.
 The single byte encoding is used whenever possible.

-ZZ